rmrk-team/evm-sample-contracts/contracts/MultiAsset/README.md

 The parameters that we will hardcode to the initialization of `RMRKMultiAssetImpl` are:

 - `name`: `string` type of argument representing the name of te collection will be set to `SimpleMultiAsset`
-- `symbol`: `string` type od argument representing the symbol of the collection will be set to `SMR`
+- `symbol`: `string` type od argument representing the symbol of the collection will be set to `SMA`
 - `collectionMetadata_`: `string` type of argument representing the metadata URI of the collection will be set to `ipfs://meta`
 - `tokenURI_`: `string` type of argument representing the base metadata URI of tokens will be set to `ipfs://tokenMeta`